Every wondered how Machine learning works? In this 2 part article we are going to explain machine learning with Excel

 Now that you have be introduced to some of the probability calculations that can be used in algorithms, lets take a look at how these can be calculated in Excel.
 Remember, this sample data is extremely simply and so we can easily use Excel for this demonstration.

 Using Pivot tables in Excel is a very quick way of calculating probability.
 All of the above seems complicated, but when you watch this video you will see how quickly you can calculated entropy and information gain

 In part 2 we will look at iterations and put all of this together to show how machine learning works.

 Do you have any questions or comments on the above?
-If so please do use the comments section below, I would love to hear from you ( and I would love to reward your interaction with the STEEM token)
+If so please do use the comments section below, I would love to hear from you ( and I would love to reward your interaction with cryptocurrency)

 Don’t forget, If you care, you will share.
 The sharing buttons can be found below the comments section

 Don’t have a Hive wallet or a Steempress Account?